Danube Swabians: Cuisine

-Naming
+Naming conventions

 As is the custom in Hungary (as well as southern Germany), Danube Swabians often put the surname first, especially when writing, for example Butscher Jakob (see photo of memorial).
 Danube Swabian villages tend to have relatively few family names as the villagers stem from only a few families, but usually the same family name does not appear in more than a couple of villages, meaning that there are many Danube Swabian family names.
 The names come from throughout southern Germany, from assimilated Hungarians, and occasionally from Balkan and Italian origins.
 There are usually no middle names, but often double first names, if a distinction can be made.
 The variety of first names is few, since children were usually named after grandparents or godparents.
 Popular names for women include: Anna, Barbara, Christina, Elisabeth, Eva, Katharina, Magdalena, Maria, Sophia, Theresia, and many two-name combinations thereof.
 Popular names for men include: Adam, Anton, Christian, Franz, Friedrich, Georg, Gottfried, Heinrich, Jakob, Johann, Konrad, Ludwig, Mathias, Martin, Michael, Nikolaus, Peter, Philipp (or Filipp), and Stefan (or Stephan).
 With so few names in villages, other modifiers or nicknames were almost always used to distinguish people.
 The modifiers were often size related (e.g., "Kleinjohann" or "Little Johann"), occupation related ("Tischler Stefan" or the "carpenter Stefan"), or location related (usually by prefixing the streetname).